bruj0/EDVBB/README.md

 # Elite Dangerous Virtual Button Box

 # What

-This is an application for windows that will listen in a port for API calls with a key and a modifier.
+This is an application for windows that will listen in a port for API calls.

-It will send this key and mofier to the application that currently has focus.
+The `/event` call will send the key and a modifier to the application that currently has focus.

+The `/status` call will read the `status.json` file that the game writes and parse it, thanks to BenJuan26 go module for ED.

 # Why